isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-03-04-post-Response by MOS Murali Pillai at the Committee of Supply Debate 2025.md

 31. The key gaps identified are:

 </p><p style="margin-left: 40px">
 (a) The need for a simple and fast process to seek relief from online harms.
-The court process can be daunting and difficult to navigate.
+The court process can be daunting and difficult to navigate.</p>

 </p><p style="margin-left: 40px">
-(b) Uncertainty over whether existing laws can be used to address new emerging harms, and
+(b) Uncertainty over whether existing laws can be used to address new emerging harms, and</p>

 </p><p style="margin-left: 40px">
-(c) The lack of accountability as perpetrators are often anonymous.
+(c) The lack of accountability as perpetrators are often anonymous.</p>

 **New Agency to Act on Online Harms**